anagno/DockerRecipes/hardware/raspberry.md

 # Raspberry Pi

-As already mentioned, for the Ceph library we need an 64bit operating system.
+As already mentioned, for the Ceph library we need an 64 bit operating system.
-Generally many of the images we are using are only available for aarch64 not the arm4vl (which is the 32bit version).
+Generally many of the images we are using are only available for aarch64 not the arm4vl (which is the 32 bit version).
 So it is better to install an aarch64 image.
 For that we will have to create our own images for the Raspberry Pi.

+Rasbian does not have an official aarch64 image at the moment of writting this (i.e. 03/02/2019).
 I tried multiple distros, but debian was the most stable and I could install correctly the ceph-common package and docker.

 ## Compiling a kernel and create a custom image